 Most people understand how a criminal conviction will follow them when applying for jobs or other opportunities.
 But, what happens when the charges against you are dismissed or your case results in deferred adjudication probation in lieu of a conviction?
-What many people don't realize is that the records from these cases are still available to the public — and will appear on a criminal background check — until they take action to have the records destroyed, removed or sealed.
+What many people don’t realize is that the records from these cases are still available to the public – and will appear on a criminal background check – until they take action to have the records destroyed, removed or sealed.
 If you are an adult with a juvenile record, you may qualify to have your juvenile record sealed.
 If you were charged with a crime as an adult, but were never convicted you may be eligible to have your criminal record expunged.
 Lastly, if you received a deferred adjudication probation for the offense or have only ever been convicted of a single offense, you may be able to request an order of nondisclosure.

-Expunctions ∙ Non-Disclosures ∙ Sealing of Juvenile Records
+Expunctions ∙ Nondisclosures ∙ Sealing Of Juvenile Records

 Cedar Park expungement attorney Matt Shanks has extensive experience helping people in Williamson County and throughout Central Texas start their future with a clean slate.
 As a former prosecutor and experienced defense lawyer, Mr. Shanks understands the law and the court procedures for helping clients expunge their criminal arrest history.
 Call 512-795-4165 or contact him online to arrange a free consultation.

-Expunctions — Was Your Criminal Case Dismissed Or Did You Complete A Pretrial Intervention Program?
+Expunctions – Was Your Criminal Case Dismissed Or Did You Complete A Pretrial Intervention Program?

 Even if all charges against you were dismissed, your arrest records and other records pertaining to your case will still appear on your criminal history record until you request to have them removed through the process of expunction.